CodingC1402/SpaghettiEngine/README.md

 ~Now it's a bad game engine that can do full screen stuff : ^D~

+Keys:
-< To load previous screen.
+- < To load previous screen.
-> To load next screen.
+- > To load next screen.
-F11 To fullscreen
+- F11 To fullscreen

 Support:
 - Flyweight pattern for Texture, Prefab, Sprite, Animation.